 Unusual Options Activity Insight: NIO

-NIO (NYSE:NIO) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $50.78 following the option alert.
+On Friday, shares of NIO (NYSE:NIO) saw unusual options activity.
+After the option alert, the stock price moved down to $46.73.

 - Sentiment: BULLISH